nopnop2002/esp-idf-st7789/README.md

 Monospaced bitmap fonts can also be downloaded [here](https://github.com/Tecate/bitmap-fonts).

 step3)
-import one of them into your fontxedit.exe.
+import the BDF font file into your fontxedit.exe.
-This tool can convert from BDF to FONTX.
+this tool can convert from BDF to FONTX.
 ![FONTX-EDITTOR-1](https://user-images.githubusercontent.com/6020549/112736427-d7e5e900-8f95-11eb-80d5-11dd9df42903.jpg)

 step4)